cjmcdonald42/cjmcdonald42/README.md

 - Implementing a transition of our macOS and iOS devices to an MDM platform

 ## My Next Project
-I'm re-creating my EdTech documentation as GitBooks.
-I have created many videos and blog-like posts as mailings with how-to's and you-do's and need to bring it all together.
+I'm re-creating my EdTech documentation.
+I have created many videos and blog-like posts as mailings with how-to's and you-do's and need to bring it all together with a website or webapp.

 ## Currently Learning
 - LUA Addon Programming